ymyzk/wsgi_lineprof/README.rst

 Run the above script to start web server, then access http://127.0.0.1:8080.

-The results are outputted to stdout by default.
+wsgi_lineprof writes results to stdout every time an HTTP request is processed by default.
-You can see the results like this:
+You can see the output like this in your console:

 ::